 Another way to look at it is by asking yourself what you would do if you were having marriage problems.
 Which company would you call?

-"How do I get new clients?"
+Most new personal chefs ask, “How do I get clients?”

 There are so many different ways to craft a career out of your culinary skills.

 Which one will work for you?
-It's even possible you may dabble in more than one in your lifetime.
+It's even possible you may dabble in more than one in your lifetime. 🤔

 Personal Chef vs. Private Chef